simonpine/simonpine-design/README.md

 ## Description

 The e-commerce is divided in 5 pages, home, store, about, cart and order.
-Home: Present the project and show 3 random items from the store (from firebase).
+-Home: Present the project and show 3 random items from the store (from firebase).
-About: It is only filler and does not contribute anything.
+-About: It is only filler and does not contribute anything.
-Store: Is where the items are shown and can be filter by price, name, company and category.
+-Store: Is where the items are shown and can be filter by price, name, company and category.
-Cart: Is where the items that the user are going to buy are shown (works with localStorage), there the user can add and remove items, and see the price in real time.
-Also is where the user acces to the checkout.
+-Cart: Is where the items that the user are going to buy are shown (works with localStorage), there the user can add and remove items, and see the price in real time. -Also is where the user acces to the checkout.
-Order: After the user generates a purchase, he gets a code that can be used to see the details of that order.
+-Order: After the user generates a purchase, he gets a code that can be used to see the details of that order.

 ## Libraries